Surface Pro 9 With 12th Gen Intel CPUs, Revealed at Microsoft Event: Details

 Surface Pro 9 specifications

-The biggest update on the Surface Pro 9 in comparison to its predecessors in the inclusion of both Intel and Arm-based processors.
+The biggest update on the Surface Pro 9 in comparison to its predecessors is the inclusion of both Intel and Arm-based processors.
 Users can choose from the Surface Pro 9 Wi-Fi model with Intel processors or the Surface Pro 9 with 5G, which is powered by the Microsoft SQ3 processor.

 With the Microsoft SQ3, Qualcomm assures to offer an 85 percent faster CPU performance and 60 percent faster GPU performance compared to the Snapdragon 8cx Gen 2.
 For consumer use, the tablet with get Windows 11 Home operating system, while Windows 11 Pro will be available for business use.